Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trewidden Garden

-A Striking Rhododendron
+A striking Rhododendron

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trewithen Garden

 This is one of Cornwall's most admired gardens.
 The government grants it official Historic Garden Grade II status; Good Gardens Guide awards it a top-ranking two stars; the Michelin Green Guide gives it a top three stars; and the Royal Horticultural Society's Garden Finder offers a rave review.
-We first visited in early March, at a time when little was out except a few spring shrubs - it was beautiful then.
+We first visited in early March 2003, at a time when little was out except a few spring shrubs - it was beautiful then.
 In 2004 we were there in early April and were overwhelmed by the beauty and sheer amount of colour.
-Trewithen is essentially a spring garden but is quite unlike many others in Cornwall, not in a coastal valley or ravine but on a well sheltered level inland site of some 35 acres, planted by George Johnstone in the early 20th century and now immaculately maintained by the Galsworthys, who have added a number of features including a viewing platform and the magnolia fountain.
+Trewithen is essentially a spring garden but is quite unlike many others in Cornwall, not in a coastal valley or ravine but on a well sheltered level inland site of some 35 acres, planted by George Johnstone in the early 20th century and now immaculately maintained by the Galsworthys, who have added a number of features including a viewing platform and a magnolia fountain.
 Since our 2003 visit a valley with a series of ponds has been opened up, cherries and heathers have been planted and new herbaceous borders are planned.
-The garden is open from March to September; the house and its small walled garden open only two days a week from April to July.
+There is an informative half-hour video and the tea room serves delicious fresh cakes and pastries.
+Because the house tour is so interesting and so well done, we recommend that the best time to visit is on a Monday or Tuesday in April or May to enjoy both the house and the spring garden at its best.

-Location: signed off A390 at Probus, 7 miles E of Truro and half-mile east of Probus Garden
+Signed off A390 at Probus, 7 miles E of Truro

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trewoofe House in the Lamorna Valley

 Trewoofe House is at the head of the Lamorna Valley, very close to Trewoofe Orchard.
 Both benefit from small streams that later join to flow down to Lamorna Cove.
 The house was built in 1913 for Charles and Ella Naper, members of the Lamorna Colony, an offshoot of the Newlyn School of 'plein air' artists.
-It is now the home of their neice Mrs. Pigott, who has developed the garden in a delightful casual style.
+It is now (2008) the home of their niece Mrs. Pigott, who has developed the garden in a delightful casual style.
 There are large and colourful island beds, New Zealand shrubs, hostas, hellebores and some rhodos and azaleas.
 The charming stream garden has lovely irises and some unusually coloured candelabra primulas.
-There s also a small orchard and a well stocked greenhouse by the house.
+There is also a small orchard and a well stocked greenhouse by the house.
 We enjoyed Trewoofe House Garden but not as much as Trewoofe Orchard.

 Colourful island bed near the house

-On B3515 Newlyn-Lamora road, just before the Lamorna turn
+B3515 Newlyn-Lamora, just before Lamorna turn

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trewoofe Orchard in the Lamorna Valley

 In May 2008 we had a busy gardens day.
 There are three gardens in the Lamorna Valley - Chygurno, Trewoofe House and Trewoofe Orchard - and, since we would be passing it on the way to Lamorna, we decided to include Trereife as well.
-Of the four, Trewoofe Orchard was the undoubted star, Chygurno the most remarkable, Trewoofe House pleasant but not outstanding, and Trereife a waste of time (with one honourable exception).
+Of the four, Trewoofe Orchard was the undoubted star, Chygurno the most remarkable, Trewoofe House pleasant but not outstanding, and Trereife a waste of time (with one honourable exception, the cafe).
 A great bonus was that bluebells were everywhere.

 Like Trewoofe House, Trewoofe Orchard had its origins in the Lamorna artistic colony.
 The attractive house, approached by a driveway through woodland, was built in 1912 by philosopher Alfred Sidgewick and his novelist wife Cecily Ullman, both part of the colony's social circle.
-One of the gardens great attractions is its division into two by a stream.
+One of the garden's great attractions is its division into two by a stream.
 On the house side of the stream are island beds, several levels of borders and some spring shrubs.
 Along the stream are a waterfall, a pond and ferns, bamboos and arum lilies.
 On the far side of the stream is beech and oak woodland, paths meandering through it.
 At the time of our visit the woodland was blanketed with bluebells.
 We had a long chat with owner Mrs. Waterson which made our delight with this, our favourite garden of the day, even greater.

-On B3515 Newlyn-Lamora road, opposite the Lamorna turn
+On B3515 Newlyn-Lamora, opposite Lamorna turn

-Bluebells on the approach to Trewoofe Orchard
+Bluebells on approach to Trewoofe Orchard

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Trist House Garden at Veryan